Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 In the same way, any HCL code can be generated into multiple files.
 To apply the generated changes, Terramate provides the terramate run

 command to execute commands inside all stacks.
-Details and improvements to this flow are explained in detail in the next section.
+The following section explains details and improvements to this flow in detail.

 After running terramate generate